nikalon/SunSync/README.md

 * `/timesync debugMode`: Tells if debug mode is enabled or not.
 * `/timesync debugMode <bool>`: Enable or disable debug mode.
 You can set a boolean value (true or false).
 The default value is false.

 The following commands can only be used when debug mode is enabled.
-These are only intended for debugging purposes and any changes applied with these commands will not be saved, so don't rely on them.
+These are only intended for debugging purposes.
 When debug mode is enabled it will generate A LOT of debug info in your server console.
 * `/timesync pause`: Pauses the time synchronization without stopping it completely.
 * `/timesync continue`: Resumes the time synchronization if it was paused.
 * `/timesync clock`: Displays the current real-world time and the Minecraft time.